 …and past the Comino Hotel, an exclusive resort area which is the only one of its kind on the island, and has access to its very own beach.
 Oh, how the other half lives.

 I really enjoyed my time at the Blue Lagoon, but had I been grouped with the swarms of visitors I saw, it would have been a completely different story.
 The sheer volume of people at this spot was unlike anything I’d seen before, and I’ve been to Koh Phi Phi in Thailand which didn’t even compare.

 It’s not hard to see why everyone is so attracted to this spot, because it really is beautiful.
 But if you want to see it yourself, just make sure you do your research and choose your tour operator carefully.

 - Hornblower Cruises depart from Bugibba Pier every day

 - The Blue Lagoon and Caves tour costs only €20 each

-- You can add a tour of Gozo for an extra x, but I’d recommend dedicating a whole day there if you have the time
+- You can add on a tour of Gozo too, but I’d recommend dedicating a whole day there if you have the time

 - Lockers and snorkelling equipment is available to hire from the boat for a refundable deposit